-A great dining experience isn’t just about what’s on the menu—it’s about how welcomed and understood a guest feels.
-Even if a restaurant has limited vegan options, a knowledgeable and empathetic staff can make all the difference between a positive experience that builds loyalty and a frustrating one that sends guests elsewhere.
+Dining experience isn’t just what’s on the menu — it’s about how a guest feels.
+Even if a restaurant has limited vegan options, a knowledgeable and empathetic staff can make all the difference between a positive experience that builds loyalty and a frustrating one that leaves bad impressions.

-For vegan diners, navigating menus can feel like a guessing game.
-Ingredients may be unclear, and some items seem vegan but include hidden animal products like butter, cheese, or broth.
+For plant-based diners, navigating menus can feel like a guessing game.
+Ingredients may be unclear, and some items seem vegan but include hidden animal products like butter, cheese, or meat broth.

 - Confidently explain which dishes can be made vegan